haifa stella maris

 Napoleon and Stella Maris Monastery

-Among others, Napoleon Bonaparte had an ambitious plan to conquer the Middle East and reign over it.
-In 1798 he conquered Egypt and then started marching north, along Israel’s coastline, to capture its coastal cities.
-Haifa was just a farm at the time, and so was no obstacle for him.
-But Akko was well fortified at that time, and despite 5 repeated attacks Napoleon failed to conquer it.
-Defeated, and humiliated, Napoleon retreated to Egypt, leaving 15 of his soldiers who fell ill by a plague, in Stella Maris Monastery.
+Among others, Napoleon Bonaparte had an ambitious plan to conquer and reign over the Middle East.
+In 1798, he conquered Egypt and started marching north, along Israel’s coastline, to capture its coastal cities.
+Haifa was just a farm at the time, so he had no obstacle.
+But Akko was well fortified then, and despite five repeated attacks, Napoleon failed to conquer it.
+Defeated and humiliated, Napoleon retreated to Egypt, leaving 15 of his soldiers who fell ill from a plague, in Stella Maris Monastery.
+Later, Ottoman forces broke into the monastery, slaughtered the sick soldiers, and drove out the monks.

 Touring Stella Maris Monastery